ThanasisMpostantzis/Operating_Systems/README.md

-I'm pleased to announce that I have successfully completed the Operating Systems course and have meticulously crafted solutions for all exercises to aid in a thorough understanding of the subject matter.
+I'm pleased to announce that I have successfully completed the Operating Systems course and have meticulously crafted solutions for most of exercises to aid in a thorough understanding of the subject matter.
 These resources are now available on my GitHub repository, serving as a reliable source of assistance